maitreverge/minishell_101/ressources/maitreverge/README.md

 The `sigemptyset` function is a standard C function that initializes a signal set to be empty.

-- ***Function Description***:: `sigemptyset` initializes a signal set to be empty.
+- ***Function Description***: `sigemptyset` initializes a signal set to be empty.
 All signals are excluded from the set.
 It returns 0 on success, and -1 on error.

 - ***Prototype***: `int sigemptyset(sigset_t *set);`